 10. Take Advantage of Rewards Programs

 Most big retailers, and even some local ones, have rewards programs.
 If you’re a frequent shopper, signing up is well worth the time.
-Many rewards programs offer larger discounts, exclusive coupons, or rewards points that can be used to shop.
+Many rewards programs offer larger discounts, exclusive coupons, or reward points that can be used to shop.